Learning the Transcendental Meditation technique

 By Tom Ball

 When I first heard of Transcendental Meditation, at age 16, I found the words alluring.
-‘Transcendental’ sounded deep, beyond the familiar.
+Transcendental sounded deep, beyond the familiar.
 I’d been studying Zen and trying to practice it — reading every book I could find about meditation of any kind.
-I soon found myself at a local college campus attending an introductory TM talk, given by a mild-mannered, clean-cut guy who reminded me of Clark Kent.
+I soon found myself at a local college campus attending an introductory TM talk, given by a mild-mannered, clean-cut guy who reminded me of, well, not quite Clark Kent but, in his suit and tie, certainly not the stereotypical guru type.

 The TM teacher seemed to know what he was talking about — not just on the level of thinking or belief, but from direct experience.
 I was impressed by his gentle confidence and clarity.

-It was explained that Maharishi Mahesh Yogi introduced this ancient technique after it had been long lost to society, even in India.
-Maharishi restored its original effectiveness and systematized the practice so that teachers could be trained to teach it in every language and the technique would give consistent, all-positive results for people everywhere.
+It was explained that Maharishi Mahesh Yogi introduced this ancient technique after it had been long lost to society and had become generally unavailable even in India.
+Its original effectiveness restored, Maharishi systematized the practice so that teachers could be trained to teach it in every language and the technique would give consistent, all-positive results for people everywhere.

-Describing the experience of transcendence, he used a word that thoroughly captivated my sixteen-year-old brain: “unboundedness.”
+Describing the experience of transcendence, he used a word that captivated my sixteen-year-old brain: “unboundedness.”

 I surmised that this unboundedness, whatever it was, had something to do with the softness, the free and at-ease quality that this man emanated.